HONDA ELITE 80 (CH80)

 Minor complaints aside, the Elite 80 is a very well engineered scooter.
 It’s got a cool indicator on the dash that lets you know when it’s time to change the oil.
 This indicator is based purely on milage though and is not an indicator of actual oil quality.
 The indicator flips from green to red whenever the oil change interval milage has been driven.
 Compared to my old Yamaha CV80, everything seems very well thought out.
 The body panels pop off nicely when working on the scooter.
 The seat is large and quite comfortable.
 The Elite 80 has nice large passenger pegs, the rear rack is chromed.
 It’s quality stuff.
 There’s a reason this scooter was sold for over 20 years with barely any changes.
 If legislation didn’t encourage 50’s, Honda would have sold a lot more still.

-OWNER REVIEWS - Browse the Honda Elite 80 Owner Reviews
+OWNER REVIEWS (25) - Browse Elite 80 Owner Reviews REVIEW - Add Your Review

 * Fuel Milage (~75 - 80mpg)